paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-023-protection-of-citizens-abroad.md

 <a id="section-1741"></a>
 ## § 1741.
 Assistance for United States nationals unlawfully or wrongfully detained abroad
-**(a) Review** The Secretary of State shall review the cases of United States nationals detained abroad to determine if there is credible information that they are being detained unlawfully or wrongfully, based on criteria which may include whether—
+**(a) Review** The Secretary of State shall review, as expeditiously as possible, the cases of United States nationals detained abroad to determine if there is credible information that they are being detained unlawfully or wrongfully, based on criteria which may include whether—

 (1) United States officials receive or possess credible information indicating innocence of the detained individual;